 In June 2023, the first AI-developed drug entered phase II clinical trials, leading to a wave of excitement around the potential of AI in drug development and medical research, particularly in oncology trials.
 Many major pharma companies have forged partnerships with AI firms, using their tools throughout the research and development process.

-But beyond the headlines, what is the reality of AI in clinical research today?
+Beyond the headlines, what is the reality of AI in clinical research today?
 And as a biotech or pharma company, how can you use AI to optimize your clinical trials?

 AI-discovered drugs accelerate clinical trial timelines